This set of Heat Transfer Multiple Choice Questions & Answers (MCQs) focuses on “Heat Exchanger Effectiveness”.

 5. Consider the above problem, if the fluid flow rates and the inlet conditions remain unchanged, workout the lowest temperature to which the oil may be cooled by increasing length of the exchanger

 Explanation: Effectiveness = 1 – [exponential [- NTU (1 – C)]/1 + C].

 6. In a surface condenser, the water flowing through a series of tubes at the rate of 200 kg/hr is heated from 15 degree Celsius to 75 degree Celsius.
 The steam condenses on the outside surface of tubes at atmospheric pressure and the overall heat transfer coefficient is estimated at 860 k J/m2 hr degree.
 Find the effectiveness of the heat exchanger.
-At the condensing pressure, stream has saturation temperature 0f 100 degree Celsius and the latent heat of vaporization is 2160 k J/kg.
-Further, the steam is initially just saturated and the condensate leaves the exchanger without sub-cooling i.e. only latent heat of condensing steam is transferred to water.
+At the condensing pressure, stream has a saturation temperature 0f 100 degree Celsius and the latent heat of vaporization is 2160 k J/kg.
+Further, the steam is initially just saturated and the condensate leaves the exchanger without sub-cooling i.e. only latent heat of condensing steam is transferred to the water.
 Take specific heat of water as 4 k J/kg K

 Explanation: Effectiveness = 1 – exponential (- NTU) and Effectiveness = C h (t h 1 – t h 2)/C MIN (t h 1 – t c 2).

 7. Consider the above problem, find the tube length.
 Let the diameter of tube is 25 mm